James Egan successfully defends Kazakhstan Kagazy JSC

-James Egan, led by Rupert D’Cruz QC, successfully defends Kazakhstan Kagazy JSC in the latest saga of the Kagazy v Zhunus litigation
+James Egan, led by Rupert D’Cruz KC, successfully defends Kazakhstan Kagazy JSC in the latest saga of the Kagazy v Zhunus litigation

 KK JSC (which owns one of Central Asia’s largest paper and packaging manufacturers) and Harbour entered a funding agreement (the “Funding Agreement”) by which Harbour agreed to fund the Zhunus Litigation (a large fraud claim by KK JSC (and its affiliates) against its former management).

 Harbour’s claims in these proceedings were for declarations about its rights to the proceeds of the Zhunus Judgment.
 The effect of the declarations sought by Harbour would (likely) have been to deprive KK JSC (and its affiliates) of any part of those proceeds.

 - The authority of KK JSC’s former CEO/Rehabilitation Manager to execute several variations to the Funding Agreement that purported to increase Harbour’s share of the Zhunus Judgment.

 - If those variations were invalid for lack of authority: whether, as a matter of construction, Harbour was nevertheless entitled under the terms of the original Funding Agreement to ‘a return’ on substantial additional sums it had spent in the Zhunus Litigation.